gitalk/gitalk/readme.md

   Default: `location.href`.

   The unique id of the page.
+Length must less than 50.

 - **labels** `Array`